 Volunteer accommodation is an important part of your volunteering experience.
 Regardless of whether you stay in a hostel with other volunteers or volunteer abroad with host families, your living environment can really make or break your total experience.
 Having a good volunteer abroad accommodation ensures you a comfortable environment to work in and a chance to immerse yourself in the local culture.
 In this article, we will explain to you everything you need to know regarding your accommodation arrangements.

 Welcome to Your Home Away From Home in Tanzania

-When you volunteer in Dodoma, you will be living in a host family or Volunteer Hostel with your fellow volunteers.
+When you volunteer in Arusha, you will be living in a host family or Volunteer Hostel with your fellow volunteers.
 Life with your host family will be a motivating and fun experience.
 You will quickly begin to consider it your home away from home, as you are warmly welcomed and treated just like a member of the family.

 We believe the support of a sincere, compassionate family within the community is essential for you to adapt to and make a difference in a new country.
 Therefore, Volunteer VHSO works to cultivate strong relationships with host families in Tanzania.